Defying impeachment inquiry, Trump makes charge more certain

 By making the fight as contentious as possible, the White House hopes to convince voters that the impeachment process is simply about politics.
 They also want to push the proceedings into next year, when the first ballots of the 2020 primaries are cast.
 That would make it easier for Republicans to demand that impeachment be put aside in favor of letting the voters decide in November.

-Trump predicted Wednesday that the impeachment fight will end up in the Supreme Court, but it’s unclear whether Democrats will go to court at all and risk long delay.
+He also said that the impeachment fight will end up in the Supreme Court, but it’s unclear whether Democrats will go to court at all and risk long delay.
 They could simply move to an article of impeachment on obstruction.

 Aware of the risks, Democrats are planning to move quickly — unlike the two-year Russia investigation, which Republicans had ample time to try and discredit.
 Multiple subpoenas sent by the House panels — including to the White House, Cabinet agencies and Trump lawyer Rudy Giuliani — came with a deadline to respond within the next two weeks.